Falcons pick Titans offensive coordinator Smith as new coach

 In 2019, Smith helped the Titans rebound from a 2-4 start to advance to the AFC championship game for the first time in 17 years.

 Smith helped the Titans offense gain momentum with quarterback Ryan Tannehill as the starter.
-Over the final 11 weeks of the 2019 season, Tennessee ranked third in the league in total offense and scoring.
+Over the final 11 weeks of the 2019 season, Tennessee ranked third in the league in total offense and scoring, and Tannehill was named NFL Comeback Player of the Year.

 Smith, a native of Memphis, Tenn., worked under coach Joe Gibbs as Washington’s defensive quality control coach from 2007-08.
 He spent 2010 as an administrative assistant at Mississippi before returning to the NFL.